zhannakhuranova/NN-from-scratch-/README.md

 # neural-network-from-scratch-

-Simple 1-layer neural network from Scratch in c++ language;
+Simple 1-layer neural network from Scratch in C++ language;

-Create .dat file for creating a plots (gnuplot)
+Create .dat file for creating a plot ( via gnuplot)

--2 options for insert the input data;
--Activation function - sigmoid
+-2 options for inserting of the input data; -Activation function - sigmoid function;

--Predicted data is a 3 type of classes, that stored in a file.
+a.txt file :

+1 0 0  //1 line is for mode of inserting data 2 - from a file
+1 0 0 1
+0 1 0 0
+0 0 1 0

+//first 3 column - type of inserting data
+//the last - dessiring meaning of actication function

-In the end, a meaning of weight-loss function  writting in a file ".dat", that you could plot via gnuplot
+In the end, a meaning of the weight-loss function written in a file ".dat", that you could plot via Gnuplot